 Are There Any Risks to Eating Hemp Protein?

-Hemp protein is generally safe.
+Hemp protein is generally well tolerated.
 However, everything has a downside.
 High quantities of hemp protein can trigger some side effects, including gas, bloating, and diarrhea.
 This is due to the high fiber content.

 Secondly, there could be trace amounts of THC in hemp seeds.
 There is not enough to produce a high, but it does mean that there could be THC in your body.
 For reference, research suggests that you would need to eat more than 300g of hulled hemp seeds daily to risk flagging positive on a urinalysis.
 As a result, it’s highly unlikely.